smapiot/piral/docs/tutorials/15-share-dependencies.md

 }
 ```

 **Important**: These are just type-declarations.
 We could, of course, declare a module like `foo-bar`, however, if that is indeed used in a pilet the build will potentially fail.
-As long as no module with the given name really exists the bundler will not be able to resolve it - independent of what TypeScript assumes.
+As long as no module with the given name exists, the bundler will not be able to resolve it - no matter what TypeScript assumes.

-The rule of thumb for sharing the type declarations is: Everything exported top-level will be associated with the app shell, everything exported from an explicitly declared module will be associated with that module.
+The rule of thumb for sharing the type declarations is: Everything exported top-level will be associated with the app shell, and everything exported from an explicitly declared module will be associated with that module.

 ## Sharing from Pilets

 The mechanism to share dependencies used in pilets is called "import maps".
-Import maps are also on the way to become [an official standard](https://wicg.github.io/import-maps/).
+Import maps are also on the way to becoming [an official](https://wicg.github.io/import-maps/) standard](https://wicg.github.io/import-maps/).

 The diagram below shows how this works.
 Every pilet that uses import maps talks to a central location that is not managed by the Piral instance.
-The central location manages the dependencies such that if a dependency was already requested, it will not load it again.
+The central location manages the dependencies such that if a dependency was already requested, it will not load again.
 Otherwise, it will load the different resources.

 ![Using Import Maps to Share Dependencies](../diagrams/import-maps.png){.auto}

 That way you can safely use multiple versions of your dependencies.
 If you consolidate them you'll get a performance improvement.
-Otherwise, you'll get the performance penalty as usual, however, you gained the flexibility to independently choose your version.
+Otherwise, you'll get the usual performance penalty, but you'll gain the flexibility to independently choose your version.

-The effort to actually use import maps is quite low.
+The effort to use import maps is quite low.
 The first step is to declare potentially shared dependencies via the pilet's *package.json*:

 ```json
 {